Power mapping: Step 1: Determine target

-Power mapping is a visual tool that should be drawn.
+Power mapping is a visual tool that should be drawn out.
 In the center is the person or institution that can make the decision or enact desired changes to address the identified social problem.

 Step 2: Map influence to target

 Next, it is important to think about associations, people or institutions that have relationships with the target individual and can potentially influence them.
-These could include work, political, family religious and neighborhood ties and they should be written in a ring around the problem.
+These could include work, political, family, religious and neighborhood ties and they should be written in a ring around the problem.
 Creativity is important when identifying potential associations (barber/hairdresser etc.).
 Also, strategy is an important part of the process.
 Be sure to look at all major donors and constituency groups the person has interacted with.
 Finally, be thorough in the way you think about relationships.
 Spend time looking at each identified associate and think about the people and institutions they are connected to.